 - E-resources for Alumni

-- Users of specialized collections* (including the Special Collections Research Center and Global Resources Center),
+- Users of specialized collections with an appointment* (including the Special Collections Research Center and Global Resources Center),

-- Students/staff of the School Without Walls, and
+- Senior students/staff of the School Without Walls, and

 - Attendees of scheduled events*.